WRITE TO THE PRISONERS

 Austin, TX 78711

-Request support and that he writes letters to the Board of Pardons and Paroles on behalf of the prisoners in this book and prisoners throughout Texas.
+Request support and that he writes letters to the Board of Pardons and Paroles on behalf of the people in this book and people throughout the Texas prison system.

 CONTACT YOUR LOCAL LEGISLATORS/REPRESENTATIVES

-Encourage them to support bills to end indefinite solitary confinement in Texas.
+Encourage them to support bills to end solitary confinement in Texas.

 SHARE THE BOOK